greyspectrum/opsec/README.md

 `$ sudo apt-get install espeak`

-Then, clone this repository, then make `opsec.py` executable by running:
+Then, clone this repository, and then make `opsec.py` executable by running:

 `$ chmod +x opsec.py`